 As cities worldwide erupted in protests over the death of George Floyd — a Black man who died after a white police officer knelt on his neck for about nine minutes in Minneapolis — the leader of that city's police federation sent the below-displayed email to union members.
 In it, he criticized journalists' and politicians' portrayal of the man whose death had sparked a global reckoning over racism in policing.

-“What is not being told is the violent criminal history of George Floyd,” said Minneapolis Police Department (MPD) Lt.
-Bob Kroll, who represents more than 800 police officers.
-“The media will not air this.”
+"What is not being told is the violent criminal history of George Floyd," said former Minneapolis Police Department (MPD) Lt.
+Bob Kroll, who represented more than 800 police officers at the time of Floyd's death.
+"The media will not air this."

-The June 1, 2020, letter by Kroll, whom Snopes could not reach for this report, inspired a wave of claims online about Floyd’s alleged arrests and incarcerations before his death — mostly among people who seemed to be searching for evidence that either the actions by the Minneapolis police officer who choked Floyd were justified, or memorials to honor him were unnecessary.
+The June 1, 2020, letter by Kroll, whom Snopes could not reach for this report and retired in early 2021, inspired a wave of claims online about Floyd's alleged arrests and incarcerations before his death — mostly among people who seemed to be searching for evidence that either the actions by the Minneapolis police officer who choked Floyd were justified, or memorials to honor him were unnecessary.

 Among the most popular claims were those by the right-wing commentator Candace Owens, who, in a roughly 18-minute video that's been viewed more than 6 million times, made several accusations about Floyd's past and the events that led to his death.
 She said:

 No one thinks that he should have died in his arrest, but what I find despicable to be is that everyone is pretending that this man lived a heroic lifestyle when he didn't. …I refuse to accept the narrative that this person is a martyr or should be lifted up in the black community. ...He has a rap sheet that is long, that is dangerous.
 He is an example of a violent criminal his entire life — up until the very last moment."